 Evangel Christian School offers traditional courses of study for high school students in a challenging environment that prepares them for college.
 Teachers are encouraged to schedule regular field trips to enrich and enhance the learning experience.
 The Washington D.C. metro area provides a vast array of opportunities for enrichment involving government, history, science, environmental studies and the cultural arts.
-Over the years, high school students have participated in state government days in Richmond, toured the United States Capitol, witnessed open heart surgery at INOVA Fairfax Hospital, visited the Joint Base Andrews Bio-Environmental Engineering Office for Hazardous Material Identification Training, participated in the USA Engineering Festival and Physics Day at Six Flags, and engaged in several ecology learning programs at the local state parks, just to name a few.
+Over the years, high school students have participated in state government days in Richmond, toured the United States Capitol, witnessed open heart surgery at INOVA Fairfax Hospital, visited the Joint Base Andrews Bio-Environmental Engineering Office for Hazardous Material Identification Training, participated in the USA Engineering Festival and Physics Day at Six Flags, and engaged in several ecology learning programs at the local state parks.

 Each spring our students compete with local Christian schools of ODACS (Old Dominion Association of Church Schools), in the area of academics.
 Competition takes place at the regional, state, and even national levels.
 Evangel has consistently sent a contingent of students to complete at the national level in various subjects.

 All students in grades 9-12 will have a course of study recommended to them by the staff and administration.
 Students considering going on to college will want to consider taking the following college prep classes: Advances Biology (Physiology), Physics, Pre-Calculus, Spanish III & IV and Accounting.
 In addition, several elective classes are offered to all high schoolers including: Choir, Yearbook, Computers, and Art I and II.
 Standard required courses for a high school senior include economics, government and speech.